 - Insurance card (if you have one)

 - No insurance?
-We may help you sign up for a confidential insurance plan, so if would be helpful for you to bring the following items if you have them:
+We may be able to help you sign up for a confidential insurance plan!
+Bring the following items if you have them:

 - Social security number